thierrymoudiki/thierrymoudiki.github.io/_posts/2026-02-01-Semi-parametric-MarketPriceofRisk-Theta.md

 comments: true
 ---

+**Update 2026-03-13:** ARIMA is only used as a filter to remove the risk premium from the physical paths.
+It is not used to price the options.
+Something to always check with the approach is that the residuals are not autocorrelated.

 Following [https://thierrymoudiki.github.io/blog/2025/12/07/r/forecasting/ARIMA-Pricing](https://thierrymoudiki.github.io/blog/2025/12/07/r/forecasting/ARIMA-Pricing), I present how to use time series models as market price of risk in option pricing. `auto.arima` works well because it enforces stationarity of residuals.
-This post shows that, if the chosen time series forecasting model can obtain stationarity of residuals, then it can be used as market price of risk.
+This post shows that, **if the chosen time series forecasting model can obtain stationarity of residuals** (it must be the case), then it can be used as market price of risk.